 #2.
 Revise, Revise, Revise.

+No, don’t think it has to come out perfect right away.
+That’s fuel for being stuck in a creative block, for sure.
 Try to remember that revising is the number one important part of creativity.
 Nothing you create will (or needs to) come out of you fully formed.
 Or, I guess we could say, sprung from your head like Athena from Zeus’.
 In fact, that’s not normal.
 It only happens to the Gods.
 Or as Chuck Close says (in an opposite sentiment):

 “Inspiration is for amateurs — the rest of us just show up and get to work.” — Chuck Close

 Anyway, the fun is in the editing.
 As many writers say: Revise.
 Revise.
 Revise.
 Just try not to get caught up in that self-critical perfectionistic loop.
 Smoothing out that shitty 1st draft; making it into something you can be proud of – well, that’s where the real creative work begins.

 Play with the words; or the ideas; or the paint on the canvas (I’m not a painter so if you are, you probably have a better way to put it.)
 The idea is to play.
 To enjoy.
 Not to take it all too seriously.
 Let it flow.

 And, if you get stuck again … there is nothing wrong with taking a little break.

 You’ve been working hard all day.
 Focused on coming up with the right hook; the best transition; a new angle for an article you are writing.
 You’re stuck, but you keep racking your brain.
 Trying new things; drawing this or that out; nothing seems to work.